xaverfleer/woocommerce/plugins/woocommerce/src/StoreApi/docs/rate-limiting.md

 It also offers standard support for running behind a proxy, load balancer, etc. This also optional and disabled by default.

+## UI Control

+Currently, this feature is only controlled via the `woocommerce_store_api_rate_limit_options` filter.
+To control it via a UI, you can use the following community plugin: [Rate Limiting UI for WooCommerce](https://wordpress.org/plugins/rate-limiting-ui-for-woocommerce/).

+## Checkout rate limiting

+You can enable rate limiting for Checkout place order and `POST /checkout` endpoint only via the UI by going to WooCommerce -> Settings -> Advanced -> Features and enabling "Rate limiting Checkout block and Store API".

+When enabled, the rate limiting will be applied to the `POST /checkout` and Place Order flow for Checkout block.
+The limit will be a maximum of 3 requests per 60 seconds.

 ## Limit information

 A default maximum of 25 requests can be made within a 10-second time frame.
 These can be changed through an [options filter](#rate-limiting-options-filter).